Christian nationalists: Wanting to put God into US government

 Driving his onscreen presence is his brand - he seems to court controversy, even thrive off it.

 On Halloween night Locke lit a bonfire and burned "objects of sorcery and witchcraft," including Catholic rosaries and Harry Potter books.
-In one sermon that went viral, he told members of his congregation they could not be Christian and vote Democrat, calling Democrats "God-denying demons."
+In one sermon that went viral, he told members of his congregation they could not be Christian and vote Democrat, calling Democrats "God-denying demons".

 When I pressed him repeatedly on the risk of inciting violence by calling fellow Americans evil, he said that was not his responsibility.
 "I'm not inciting violence.
 I'm preaching the Bible."